Water supply and sanitation in Japan: Water use

 Water saving device on a Japanese toilet: The tank with the water for flushing is refilled through a tap at the top of the tank so that users can wash their hands and recycle the water for flushing.

-Water use is about 83.5 km3, or 20% of water availability in an average year.
+Annual water use is about 83.5 km^{3}, or 20% of water availability, in an average year.
 However, there are large variations in the utilization rate between years and regions.
-For example, in the coastal part of the Kantō region that includes Tokyo the utilization rate is over 90% in a dry year.
+For example, in the coastal part of the Kantō region that includes Tokyo, the utilization rate is over 90% in a dry year.
 In the relatively dry north of Kyushu it is more than 50%.
-Of the total use 55.2 km3 was for agriculture, 16.2 km3 for domestic use and 12.1 km3 for industrial use.
-Despite the introduction of water-saving devices domestic per capita use declined only slightly from 322 liter per capita per day in 2000 to 314 in 2004.
-Per capita water use thus is slightly lower than in the United States (371 liter in 2005) and more than twice as high as in Germany (122 liter in 2007) or in England (145 liter in 2009).
+Of the total use, 55.2 km^{3} was for agriculture, 16.2 km^{3} for domestic use and 12.1 km^{3} for industrial use.
+Despite the introduction of water-saving devices, domestic per capita use declined only slightly from 322 liters per capita per day in 2000 to 314 in 2004.
+Per capita water use thus is slightly lower than in the United States (371 liters in 2005) and more than twice as high as in Germany (122 liters in 2007) or in England (145 liters in 2009).